-In addition, no later than thirty (30) days after the submission of post-trial reply briefs, each party shall deliver one additional binder set of copies of all except withdrawn exhibits to the Administrative Law Judge along with a final exhibit list, with rejected exhibits submitted under separate cover and so marked.
-This additional binder set is for use by the Office of General Counsel.
+In addition, no later than thirty (30) days after the submission of post-trial reply briefs, each party shall deliver one additional binder set of copies of all exhibits except withdrawn exhibits directly to the Office of General Counsel along with a final exhibit list, with rejected exhibits submitted under separate cover and so marked.
+In the alternative, the parties may submit this set electronically pursuant to Ground Rule 9.4.15.